jackmaden/philosophybreak/src/pages/articles/kierkegaard-on-why-busy-people-are-ridiculous/index.md

 ## Further reading

-<span class="big-letter">I</span>f you’re looking to explore Kierkegaard further, [Either/Or: A Fragment of Life](http://www.amazon.com/gp/product/0140445773/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140445773&linkId=736a0a59249ab35f5a8c3dc2d6e0020a) is a brilliant place to start.
+<span class="big-letter">I</span>f you’re looking to explore Kierkegaard further, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140445773/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140445773&linkId=736a0a59249ab35f5a8c3dc2d6e0020a">Either/Or: A Fragment of Life</a> is a brilliant place to start.
 A fascinating work on duality, the book’s first section is written from the perspective of an aesthetic and rather callous young man named simply A; the second from the reasonable, ethical Judge Vilhelm.

 Kierkegaard invites us to explore subjects like boredom, romance, meaning, and culture from these two seemingly irreconcilable perspectives.
 In doing so, he writes some utterly heart-wrenching, deeply witty, and memorable prose.
 It’s a perfect accompaniment to break up a busy existence.